-Finding their home first on YouTube and now other platforms such as Instagram and TikTok, the microlearning format is probably the first form of teaching on this list unique to the internet.
+Finding their home first on YouTube and now other platforms such as Instagram, TikTok, and YouTube Shorts, the microlearning format is probably the first form of teaching on this list unique to the internet.
 These videos offer quick, easy to follow instructions on topics of high value to the viewer.
 They are excellent for SEO and viewer retention, since the short runtime makes people leaving out of boredom less likely.
 They are also great for breaking a more complex concept into shorter, more digestible bits.
 Inserting products, brand sponsorships, or offers of other services is also more accepted in this format.

 4) Live Stream

 On the other end of the scale, live streams almost completely mimic the traditional format of schooling.
 Because of this, they are often favored by online schools of all levels, which have become more prominent since the beginning of the COVID-19 pandemic.
 Live streams allow the audience to have synchronous interaction with the instructor.
 They are excellent for subjects where a greater degree of interaction is required, such as classes with labs or complex subjects where a Q&A session may be beneficial.